learn-co-curriculum/react-ts-react-app-example/README.md

 visible content, i.e., by using both `App` and `ExampleComponent`.
 `ExampleComponent`, however, is used within `App`. `App` is at the top-most level; it is the _parent component_ of our React app content.

+As for types, as was noted earlier, the expected return type for React function components is `JSX.Element`, a type interface provided by the React library.
+Typically, we won't have to type our function components explicitly (`function App(): JSX.Element {}`}), as TypeScript will catch if a component being rendered does not return a proper JSX element.

 ## Importing, Exporting, and the Dependency Tree